pytest-dev/pytest/doc/en/writing_plugins.rst

         result.assert_outcomes(passed=4)

-additionally it is possible to copy examples for an example folder before running pytest on it
+Additionally it is possible to copy examples for an example folder before running pytest on it.

 .. code-block:: ini